CONTACT INFO: email: firstname.lastname@example.org

 Glenn first became interested in photography while participating in Semester at Sea, a study abroad program he participated in while attending the University of Colorado.
 In the program, approximately 700 university students took a semester's worth of courses on a retired cruise ship that took them around the world, making ten different stops of three to seven days each.
 This trip, in addition to initially fueling Glenn's interest in photography (and earning him credit towards graduation), was the primary cause of his interest in world travel.

 He graduated in 2006 with a degree in Civil Engineering, and promptly went to work for a small civil engineering firm in Denver, Colorado.
-His first major post-graduation purchase was a Canon DSLR and a lens that he uses as his primary lens to this day.
-For the duration of his time as an engineer, he'd talked about moving abroad to have some new, exciting experiences.
-Then, at a friend's Christmas party in 2007, he somewhat spontaneously purchased a non-refundable, one-way ticket to New Zealand.
+His first major post-graduation purchase was a Canon DSLR and lens.
+For the duration of his time as an engineer, he'd talked about moving abroad to have new, exciting experiences.
+Then, at a friend's Christmas party in 2007, he spontaneously purchased a non-refundable, one-way ticket to New Zealand.
 He moved there in April, 2008, and worked as a ski lift operator to finance his continued travels.
-He lived in New Zealand for seven months, where he spent his free time enjoying the outdoors and taking pictures.
+He lived in New Zealand for seven months, where he spent his free time enjoying the outdoors and taking photos.